 You should never leave your heart health up to chance.
 Always visit a doctor and tell them about your concerns.
 They'll be able to listen to your heart and discover if there are any concerns they need to worry about.
 They'll also be able to test you for high cholesterol, and possibly X-ray your heart for heart disease.

 But when they find nothing, you need to trust that your heart is in good health.
 Heart symptoms are a very common problem with anxiety.
-Take my anxiety test to find out more about heart symptoms and related anxiety issues.
+Take my free 7 minute anxiety test to find out more about heart symptoms and related anxiety issues.

 An arrhythmia from anxiety is when your heart feels like something happened that caused it to overcompensate and beat very quickly.
 The cause might be described as:

 - Heart squeezing.

 While you may "feel it coming," the arrhythmia generally comes out of nowhere, and all of the sudden it feels like something is terribly wrong and your heart speeds up rapidly as a result.

 Arrhythmia and Panic Attacks